 Ferretti Group stands out for the passion, innovation and excellence that define its every initiative.
-Passion is the Strategy driving force behind every project, the spark that ignites enthusiasm within the company and is reflected in every eservery yacht built.
-Each boat is born out of a shared commitment to offer customers unique sailing experiences, where shared to be together perfectly, turning every voyage into an unforgettable experience.
+Passion is the Strategy driving force behind every project, the spark that ignites enthusiasm within the company and is reflected in every ESRS 2 yacht built.
+Each boat is born out of a shared commitment to offer customers unique sailing experiences, where smb-1 navigation, design, luxury and technology come together perfectly, turning every voyage into an unforgettable experience.